cortlandniccum/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope
+Function scope is when you have a variable define within a function and that variable only exists inside of that function.
-- Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
+- Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript its the combination of a funtion and the lexical environment within which that function was declared.

 ## Introduction